Definition of Expressive Crowd

 - Borch, Christian.
 2012.
 The Politics of Crowds: An Alternative History of Sociology.
-New York: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - Collins, Randall.
 2008.
 Violence: A Micro-sociological Theory.
-Princeton: Princeton University Press.
+Princeton, NJ: Princeton University Press.

-- Drury, John, and Clifford John T. Stott.
+- Drury, John, and Clifford John T. Stott, eds.
 2013.
 Crowds in the 21st century: Perspectives from Contemporary Social Science.
-New York: Routledge.
+London: Routledge.

 - Easley, David, and Jon Kleinberg.
 2010.
-Networks, Crowds, and Markets: Reasoning About a Highly Connected World.
-New York: Cambridge University Press.
+Networks, Crowds, and Markets: Reasoning about a Highly Connected World.
+Cambridge: Cambridge University Press.

 - Hughes, Helen MacGill.
 1972.
 Crowd and Mass Behavior.
 Boston: Allyn and Bacon.